-Prescriptions (NHS, private & vet) need to be dispensed within an appropriate time frame.
+Prescriptions (NHS, private & vet) needs to be dispensed within an appropriate time frame.
 All prescriptions: NHS, computer-generated, electronic (EPS), or handwritten must be dated.
 Prescriptions without a date are not legally valid and most likely will not be dispensed.
-Generally, the most important factor which affects prescription expiry date is the presence of a controlled drug.
-So, how long does prescription last?
+Generally, the most important factor that affects the prescription expiry date is the presence of a controlled drug.
+So, how long does the prescription last?
 Read on.

-Prescription expires 6 months from the date it is written unless a controlled drug Schedule 2, 3 or 4 is prescribed.
+Prescription expires six months from the date it is written unless a controlled drug Schedule 2, 3, or 4 is prescribed.

-- The expiry time for a controlled drug script Schedule 5 is 6 months from the issue date.
+- The expiry time for a controlled drug script Schedule 5 is six months from the issue date.

 There are five Schedules of Controlled Drugs in the UK:

 - Schedule 1 controlled drugs are generally not seen in a community pharmacy as they are not used for medical purposes but research, for example, LSD.

 - The most common Schedule 5 is codeine preparations or low strength of morphine (e.g., Morphine sulfate oral solution 10mg/5ml)